echester/aoc2024/README.md

 The other is that I used an untyped sort, which assumes the inputs are strings.
 The correct way to do this would be the spaceship operator ```<=>``` to force numerical sort, but for my input file, it worked anyway.
 I can imagine cases where it might not.

 For practice, I made the raku equivalent after submission.

+### Behavioural Verilog

+Each year, I try to consider which day problem would work as a pure hardware solution, and if i get close, might do it.
+This was a stupid idea I had during Advent of Code a few years back where some Elves had an unconventional ALU (Monad?) and I wanted to see if would work.

+Anyway, TDLR; - I have written behavioural verilog that solves both parts of day 1.
+You will need a verilog simulator to run it.
+I chose day 1 already because the input looks like a memory map.
+The only slight-of-hand is that it needs to be converted to hex first (i've added a utility for making a proper memory file, but you can directly use converted values.)
+It assumes your inputs fit in single-length integers.
+The barrier here is implementing bubble sort in hardware, which is totally doable but is easiest with microcode, at which point this behavioural model isn't even close.

+If I have time I'll get it done with a counter and a pair of registers. _Do not hold your breath._

 ## Day 2 - Red-Nosed Reports